-Notice of the Administrative Conference: At least 10 business days before the Administrative Conference, the University will provide the Parties and the Chief Civil Rights Officer with advance written Notice of the name of the Decision-maker and the date, time, and location of the Administrative Conference.
+Notice of the Administrative Conference: At least ten (10) business days before the Administrative Conference, the University will provide the Parties written notice of the name of the Decision-maker and the date, time, and location of the Administrative Conference.
 For allegations of Title IX Sexual Harassment, the Administrative Conference constitutes the "live hearing" requirement in the Title IX regulations, see 34 CFR section 106.
+Where appropriate, the Decision-maker may make decisions prior to the Adjudication phase, including decisions concerning the relevance of evidence.

 The Decision-maker may postpone the Administrative Conference for good cause and will notify the Parties of the new Conference date.
 The Decision-maker may also determine that it is appropriate to hold portions of a Conference on different dates.
-This may be done, for example, when the Decision-maker determines that it is appropriate to do so in order to accommodate reasonable scheduling issues with a Witness.
-Once the Administrative Conference is scheduled and barring any exceptional unforeseen circumstance that would prevent a Party from participating in the Administrative Conference, the absence or unavailability of a Party, or their respective Advisors will generally not be considered good cause to reschedule the Administrative Conference.
+This may be done, for example, when the Decision-maker determines that it is appropriate to do so in order to accommodate reasonable scheduling issues with a Party, an Advisor, or a Witness.

 Non-Attendance of the Conference by Either Party: The Parties are not required to attend the Administrative Conference.
 If, despite being notified of the date, time and location of the Conference, one or both Parties are not in attendance, the Conference may proceed and if applicable, an Action Plan may be imposed.
 Where a Party chooses not to attend the Conference, their Advisor may still attend and participate as permitted under these procedures.
-The non-attendance by a Party does not grant the Party's Advisor with additional participation rights.
-Parties are expected to notify the University if their Advisor will not be attending the Conference.
-Under those circumstances, the University will provide an Advisor to conduct cross-examination on behalf of the Party whose previously designated Advisor does not attend.
+The non-attendance by a Party does not grant the Party's Advisor additional rights.
+Parties are expected to notify the University if their Advisor will not be attending the

+Conference.
+In a Title IX case, if a Party's designated Advisor does not attend the Conference, the University will provide an Advisor to conduct cross-examination on behalf of that Party.

 Participants to the Administrative Conference: The Administrative Conference is a closed proceeding and is not open to the public.
-The individuals who may be present during the Administrative Conference are the Decision-maker, Complainant, Respondent, Advisors to the Complainant and Respondent, any individuals appearing as Witnesses, and other individuals the Decision-maker may deem necessary or appropriate such as support for logistics.
+The individuals who may be present during the Administrative Conference are the Decision-maker, Complainant, Respondent, Advisors to the Complainant and Respondent, Witnesses, and other individuals the Decision-maker may deem necessary or appropriate.